Rchou97/rchou97.github.io/_pages/cv.md

 Work experience
 ------

-* Bit Academy: Part of the Team - Community Coach (January 2023 - Present)
-  * Facilitate and coach people with coding problems for the Bit Academy Pro courses in Python, SQL and other open-source technologies.
-  * Used technologies: SQL (SQLite), GitLab and Python.

 * De Volksbank: Junior Data Engineer BI (September 2022 - Present)
   * Working on the dashboarding and the functional data warehouse of De Volksbank within the Risk & Compliance domain.
   * Used technologies: SQL (Teradata), Jira, Confluence, BitBucket, SAP PowerDesigner and Tableau.

+* Bit Academy: Part of the Team - Community Coach (January 2023 - August 2023)
+  * Facilitate and coach people with coding problems for the Bit Academy Pro courses in Python, SQL and other open-source technologies.
+  * Used technologies: SQL (SQLite), GitLab and Python.

 * Coolblue: Data Science Intern (April 2022 - August 2022)
   * Collaborate with the forecasting data team to forecast potential sales in multiple seasonal product types of Coolblue.
-  * Used technologies: SQL (BigQuery), Jira, Confluence, GitHub and Python.
+  * Used technologies: SQL (BigQuery), Atlassian stack (Jira, Confluence and Bitbucket), GitHub and Python.

 * University of Amsterdam: Graduate Research Intern (February 2022 - July 2022)
-  * Did research and developed a multi-modal classification model on detecting and classifying cyberbullying within memes posted on Twitter.
+  * Performed research on multi-modal classification models that detects and classifies cyberbullying within memes posted on Twitter.
   * Used technologies: Python, Amazon SageMaker, GitHub, and Twitter Developer API.

 * Finaps: Process Engineer (November 2019 - April 2022)